API security · private pilot

 Scope security before sending sample statements.

-Tell us about your retention, DPA, logging, and review requirements in the pilot application.
+Tell us about your DPA, access, logging, and review requirements in the pilot application.